expo/expo-github-action/README.md

 ### Cache Expo CLI for other jobs

 Below you can see a slightly modified version of the example above.
-In this one, we enabled the built-in cache that will reuse a previous installed Expo CLI.
+In this one, we enabled the built-in cache that will reuse a previously installed Expo CLI.
-This skips the installation part and extracts the files directly, boosting the performance of your workflow.
+It skips the installation part and extracts the files directly, boosting the performance of your workflow.

 > You can [read more about the cache here](#using-the-built-in-cache)